DELVE (DECam Local Volume Exploration) Survey

 Image Cutouts

 The Data Lab Simple Image Access (SIA) service provides a fast way to retrieve cutouts from DELVE images processed with the DECam Community Pipeline (Valdes et al. 2014).
 For an example of how to use the SIA service, see this Jupyter notebook.
-Note that DELVE process images with the DES Data Management Pipeline (Morganson et al. 2018), which differs slightly from the DECam Community Pipeline.
+Note that DELVE processes images with the DESDM pipeline (Morganson et al. 2018), which differs slightly from the DECam Community Pipeline.

 Jupyter Notebook Server